A New Study May Forever Change the Way We Train Our Dogs

 This type of MRI experiment has never been done before because it was believed dogs had to be anesthetized before going into an enclosed and noisy MRI machine.
 This made the study of how a dog's brain lights up when presented with different stimuli impossible.
 Berns looked for a solution and trained 12 dogs to willingly put their heads in an MRI machine for brief periods, so their brains could be studied while the dogs were awake.

 Through MRI studies, we will learn more about how similar we are to our canine counterparts.
 Much of this is no shock to the agility community.
 We have known how much our dogs love us for decades upon decades.
-What may be a shock is how this type of information changes dog training.
+What may be a shock is how this type of information can change dog training.

 The Possibilities May Change the Way We Train Fido